shehreendheda/katacoda-scenarios/slov2/slopractice/step6.md

     ![monitor-widget-monitorsforslos](slopractice/assets/monitor-widget-monitorsforslos.png)

-16. Repeat steps 10 to 15 for the Error Budger Monitor you created.
+16. Repeat steps 10 to 15 for the Error Budget Monitor you created.

-    To search for the monitor, enter `tag:env:ruby-shoptype:slo`.
+    To search for the monitor, enter `tag:env:ruby-shop type:slo`.

     Enter the title `Error Budget Monitors for SLOs`.